 The MQTT protocol provides minimal feedback and error messages are limited.
-Use these steps to troubleshoot a connection and subscribe to a channel or channel field.
-The steps all independent possibilities, but they are listed with the most likely problems listed first.
+Use these steps to troubleshoot issues with connecting and subscribing to receive messages.
+The steps are all independent possibilities, with the most likely problems listed first.

-The MQTT API Key is required at connection when subscribing to both public and private channels.
+The MQTT device credentials are required at when connecting the MQTT client to both public and private channels.

 Ensure that the client address is

 mqtt3.thingspeak.com.
 If you incorrectly configure your client to connect to the ThingSpeak MQTT broker, your connection request is rejected.

 Check that your channels have the correct permissions in your ThingSpeak MQTT device.
 Click Devices > MQTT.
 For your listed device, click Edit.
 See the

 Make sure your QoS is set to 0.
 Some devices have a default QoS that is different than 0.
 Some clients require you manually change the setting.
 Some of the MQTT API examples show how to subscribe with QoS 0.

 CleanSessionmust be set to 1 if it is specified.